 “What’s great is just finally being able to meet Stephanie after all the hours of phone and email so,” Straub said.
 “I appreciate this opportunity to be able to do that.”
 Added Lahrman: “We learned more from each other than we did from the professor, I mean the professor was the facilitator” of our learning.

-It was a weekend of never-ending highs when approximately 75 members of Concordia University’s online Master of Education graduates and their families attended the May 4 graduation.
+It was a weekend of never-ending highs when approximately 75 members of Concordia Portland’s online Master of Education graduates and their families attended the May 4 graduation.

 The weekend for the online Master of Education degree program grads began with a formal dinner at the downtown Portland Crowne Plaza Hotel.
-The online M.Ed. graduates and their guests were welcomed by Concordia University president Charles Schlimpert, and Dr. Joseph Mannion from Concordia’s College of Education.
+The online M.Ed. graduates and their guests were welcomed by Concordia University – Portland president Charles Schlimpert, and Dr. Joseph Mannion from Concordia Portland’s College of Education.
 They were joined by a host of other online and university officials and administrators.

 “It is very cool to be able to study with students that have a different point of view depending on the different situations they are in,” said online M.Ed. graduate Kris Werner, who brought his wife along to see him participate in the on-campus ceremony.
 “Students in my cohort were in Iowa, New York, Florida, Afghanistan, and I was in Canada.
 So we had all these differing views.”